shashankms9/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_06.md

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the 'Start discovery' button.](images/Exercise1/add-disc4.png "Start discovery")

-17. Wait for the Azure Migrate status to show **Discovery has been successfully initiated**.
+18. Wait for the Azure Migrate status to show **Discovery has been successfully initiated**.
 This will take several minutes.
-After the discovery has been successfully initiated, you can check the discovery status against each host/cluster in the table.
+After the discovery has been successfully initiated, you can check the discovery status against each host/cluster in the table..

-18. Return to the **JumpVM** and from the Azure portal open **Azure Migrate**.
-On the **Azure Migrate** blade, select **Servers**, then select **Refresh**.
+19. Return to the **Azure Migrate** blade in the Azure portal.
+Select **Servers**, then select **Refresh**.
 Under **Azure Migrate: Server Assessment** you should see a count of the number of servers discovered so far.
 If discovery is still in progress, select **Refresh** periodically until 5 discovered servers are shown.
-This may take several minutes.
+This may take several minutes

     ![Screenshot of the Azure Migrate portal blade.
 Under 'Azure Migrate: Server Assessment' the value for 'discovered servers' is '5'.](images/Exercise1/discovered-servers.png "Discovered servers")